IST356M001SP25/assignment-07-kebatist/reflection.md

 `--- Reflection Below This Line ---`

 I am going to be so honest and say that i spent literally 5 hours doing this lab and wondering why I could not do anything only to find out it was because there were two different cache folder.
-Congraulations to Copilot and I for solving the issues after many painful hours doing thif godforsaken assignment.
+Congraulations to Copilot and I for solving the issues after many painful hours doing this godforsaken assignment.

 This codebase demonstrates the full lifecycle of a web scraping project, from extracting unstructured data to cleaning and saving it in a structured format.
 A key learning was how to clean and process text data scraped from a webpage.
 For instance, the function clean_scraped_text(scraped_text: str) filters out irrelevant symbols like "GS" or "NEW", removes blank lines, and returns a clean list of menu item components.
 This ensures that only meaningful information (name, price, description) is retained.
 Similarly, clean_price(price: str) handles price strings with dollar signs and commas, converting them into usable float values.
 These small utility functions form the backbone of reliable text data preprocessing.